zpainter/iassist/content/about/general-assembly-minutes-2001.md

 I Einowski gave a brief history of the Outreach Action Group, which began in 1997, and from 1997 to 2000, assisted a total of 15 people to come to IASSIST conferences.
 This year there are a total of 20 people attending under this program.
-Funding for this year\'s effort was received from the World Bank and from UNESCO.
+Funding for this year's effort was received from the World Bank and from UNESCO.
 Now it is important to manage this success.
 Other initiatives being considered by the AG include seeking funding to hold a conference in a developing country,